MarcoGomesr/gestion-de-categorias/README.md

 ## Notes

 - When adding products using the "Añadir" button, products are always added to the first category (row).
-If the first category is full (3 products), the button is disabled until a slot is available.
+If the first category is full (3 products), the button are disabled until a slot is available.
-- All product data is demo/fake data and images are stored in the `public/images` directory.
+- All product data is in `shared/data/FakeProducts.s` and images are stored in the `public/images` directory.

 ---